-You may need to submit an Erosion Control Permit to the Engineering Department and the Dane County Land Conservation Department for commercial, industrial and residential dwelling projects larger than 2-family construction.
+You may need to submit an Erosion Control and Stormwater Management Permit to the Engineering Department for commercial, industrial and residential dwelling projects larger than 2-family construction.

-To apply for a permit, please follow link below OpenGov link.
+To apply for a permit, please follow OpenGov link below.
 See OpenGov tab on left for instructions on how to create a profile and submit your permit.
 OpenGov allows for an online process of submitting permit applications, receiving comments and approvals, and notifications on Erosion Control inspection results.

 Disturbing more than 100 LF of ditch, grass waterway, or other land where surface drainage flows

 Excavation results in the removal or filling of 400 cubic yards

 Where 125 feet of new public or private street is constructed